 I loved his response.
 I also doubly loved their Mac ‘N Cheese Balls- deep fried ‘lil bad boys, infused with jalapeño and white cheddar, served with house made ketchup!
 Accompanied by some innovative cocktails?
 Now we’re talking.

 Society definitely has a wicked drink list.
 The Candy Collins- Bombay sapphire gin and fresh lemon soda comes topped with a gigantic cotton candy ball.
 Now that’s cool!
 They also have awesome mojitos, with fresh fruit purees which change flavors each week.
 Tonight was blueberry and mango.
-Very refreshing and makes a healthier bevy since no simple syrups are used.
+Very refreshing and makes a healthier bevy since no simple syrups are used and talking about health.

 Society is open for dinner until late, as well as lunch on Fridays.

 Awesome vibe.
 Stylish comfort food.
 Perfect for a night out!

 The Craft Beer Brewery has been around for a while so it must be doing something right!
 This local watering hole homes a versatile vibe, and was nicely packed on Friday evening.
 It’s right next to this awesome deli.
 People tell me some like to go there for food first, some after.
 Nick, our server explained, the Craft Beer Brewery was first to market in the area, and actually “created this neighborhood, and the vibe grew around it”.
 Cool!

 With its savvy patio and innovative twist on pub food it’s no wonder this money maker has been bustling since 1994.
 It boasts a two sided spacious patio with comfy bench seats.
 The new surrounding Glass remodels wall open up in the warmer months, so the patio and restaurant become one.

 If you’re here, you got to try the beer!
 We tested the Taster Three Pack- three samplers of your choice.
 As well as the Deep Fried Pickles- tangy dill pickles lightly ale-tempura battered, served with parmesan sour cream.
 And the Spicy Fried Squid- pineapple cut squid flash fried with garlic, shallots, and jalapeños.